JMSafadi/hospital-appointment-scheduler-backend/readme.md

 ### 3. Endpoint `api/v1/`:
 #### `GET` - `api/v1/`
+Main app endpoint.
+Only returns a message if the server is working correctly.
 - Status code 200 if server OK.
 - Status code 500 if server error.